OpenSIPS/opensips-cli/README.md

 instances from the configuration file by specifying the `-i INSTANCE` argument when starting the cli tool.

-If no configuration file is specified by the `-f|--config` parameter, OpenSIPS CLI searches for one in the following locations, in this exact order:
+If no configuration file is specified by the `-f|--config` argument, OpenSIPS CLI searches for one in the following locations:

-`~/.opensips-cli.cfg`, `/etc/opensips-cli.cfg`, `/etc/opensips/opensips-cli.cfg`.
+* `~/.opensips-cli.cfg` (highest precedence)
+* `/etc/opensips-cli.cfg`
+* `/etc/opensips/opensips-cli.cfg` (lowest precedence)

 If no file is found, it starts with the default configuration.

 The OpenSIPS CLI core can use the following parameters: